RyanBeGell/cli-pomodoro-timer/README.md

 * Windows Subsystem for Linux  (WSL)
 * Go 1.13 or later `sudo apt install golang-go`
-* [BurntToast](https://github.com/Windos/BurntToast#installation) PowerShell Module (for Windows notifications)

-  To install the BurntToast module, follow these steps:
-    - Open PowerShell as an administrator.
-    - Run the following command `Install-Module -Name BurntToast`
 ## Usage

-1. Open a WSL terminal (I like using the [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) app)
+1. Open a WSL Terminal session on [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701))
 2. Clone this repository `git clone https://github.com/RyanBeGell/pomodoro-cli.git`
 3. Navigate to the project directory in your terminal
 4. If you want to customize the work and break durations, modify the workMinutes, breakMinutes, and longBreakMinutes constants in the `main.go` file.